El-Zag/Google-Scholar-Scraping/README.md

   * requests
   * pubchempy
   * time, os, codecs, re, csv
+* To make the notebook work, add the folowing :
+  * ipywidgets
+  * tkinter
+  * IPython

 ## How to use
 There are 2 ways to use this script :